sotalya/tucuxi-core/README.rst

 Description
 -----------

-Tucuxi is a software for clinical pharmacology, able to compute drug concentration predictions based on the patient's data (dosage history, covariates, blood sample measurements).
+Tucuxi is a software for clinical pharmacology and specifically for Therapeutic Drug Monitoring (TDM) and Model Informed Precision Dosing (MIPD), able to compute drug concentration predictions based on the patient's data (dosage history, covariates, blood sample measurements).
 Tucuxi offers a graphical user interface, and is built on top of a computing engine.

 .. image:: images/tucuxi_screenshot.png